mrdk/mind/doc/streams.rst

    The field is one cell wide and contains the current line number of this stream.

-.. word:: 'caller       ( {tstream} -- addr ) |K|, "tick-caller"

-   Return the address of the `'caller` field of the active text stream.
-The field is one cell wide and contains the address of a text file in which the current text file has been defined.
-If such a file does not exist, the value is 0.

 .. word:: /textfile     ( -- n ) |K|, "per-textfile"

    Number of bytes in a textfile structure.